NBISweden/development-guidelines/README.md

 Comments should explain *why* the code does what it does. *What* it does should ideally already be evident from the code itself.
 If the code is cryptic and can't easily be simplified, explanations might well be needed.
 A good comment clarifies intent.

+Keep in mind that everything a developer needs to know to get started working in a project and everything a customer needs to run the project should be in README.md

 ### Readability